United Nations, WHO, politicians commit to fight poor nutrition

 Chan said there should be rules on maximum food intake to protect against diet-related diseases.
 According to the declaration on nutrition, poor diets and lack of exercise account for almost 10 percent of all disease and disability.

-Chan criticized the attempt to stem the spread of the Ebola virus in West Africa by banning bush meat, saying: "If banned from hunting, selling and consuming this food, people starve."
+Chan criticised the attempt to stem the spread of the Ebola virus in West Africa by banning bush meat, saying: "If banned from hunting, selling and consuming this food, people starve."